-Canon 1300D versus Nikon D810
+Canon 1300D vs Nikon D810

-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D810 are two digital cameras that were officially introduced, respectively, in March 2016 and June 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D810 are two digital cameras that were announced, respectively, in March 2016 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (D810) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 36.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is notably larger (38 percent) than the Canon 1300D.
 Moreover, the D810 is substantially heavier (102 percent) than the 1300D.
 It is noteworthy in this context that the D810 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Nikon Lens Catalog (D810).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |3.||Canon 2000D||129 mm||101 mm||78 mm||475 g||500||n||Feb 2018||449||amazon.com|